sindresorhus/got/readme.md

  - `ipv4`: only IPv4
  - `ipv6`: only IPv6

-Note: if you are using the undocumented option `family`, `ipVersion` will override it.
+Note: if you are using the undocumented option `family`, `dnsIpVersion` will override it.

 ###### request